Xilinx/Vitis-AI/tools/RNN/rnn_quantizer/README.md

 ```
     Lstm_StandardLstmCell_layer_0_forward_int.xmodel: deployed model
 ```
 In conda env vitis-ai-lstm in Vitis-AI docker, XIR is ready.
-But if XRNN quantizer is installed by source code, it needs to install XIR in advance.<br>
+But if RNN quantizer is installed by source code, it needs to install XIR in advance.<br>
 If XIR is not installed, xmodel file can't be generated, this command will raise error in the end.

-## XRNN quantizer main APIs
+## RNN quantizer main APIs

 #### Pytorch
 The APIs are in module [pytorch_binding/pytorch_nndct/apis.py](pytorch_binding/pytorch_nndct/apis.py):